-I finished 1L at the very top of my class, received multiple book awards, graduated with Latin Honors, and landed a gig in BigLaw.
+As you may have read on my consulting page, I finished 1L at the very top of my class, received multiple book awards, graduated with Latin Honors, and landed a gig in BigLaw.

 Could I have done all of this without 0L prep?
 Maybe.
 Did I want to risk it?
 Absolutely not.
 Especially when you consider how outrageously expensive law school is these days.